kevinfealey/NetworkMonitoring/README.md

 ##isIPNeeded.sh##
 Works with emailIP.sh to send an email alert when the host's external IP address has changed.
 This script will also poll a particular URL (if run as a cronjob) to determine if the current IP address should be emailed, regardless of if it has changed.

+##rebootNotify##
+Should be added to init.d to execute emailOnReboot.sh on every boot.